LightAndLight/lightandlight.github.io/posts/2023-06-26-nominal-sets-proofs.md

 ### Proof XAG-rename

+The interchangeability of "some fresh" and "any fresh". <a href="nominal-sets#proof-XAG-rename-link">↩</a>

 $$
 \begin{array}{c}
 \exists b. \; b \; \# \; (a, x, a', x') \land (a \; b) \cdot x = (a' \; b) \cdot x'